calmintp/polymarket-copy-trading-bot/README.md

 ## Advanced version

 **🚀 Version 2 Available:** An advanced version with **RTDS (Real-Time Data Stream)** monitoring is now available as a private repository.
 Version 2 features the fastest trade detection method with near-instantaneous trade replication, lower latency, and reduced API load.
 Copy trading works excellently in the advanced version.

 <img width="680" height="313" alt="image (19)" src="https://github.com/user-attachments/assets/d868f9f2-a1dd-4bfe-a76e-d8cbdfbd8497" />zzzzz

 ## Monitoring tool

-I've also developed a monitoring bot for Polymarket built with **Rust** - it's a useful tool for tracking and analyzing market activity.
+I've also developed a monitoring bot for Polymarket built with **Rust** - it's a useful tool for tracking and analyzing market activity.\n
 Demo: https://www.youtube.com/watch?v=qgdRd8X-oHM
 There is executable file in my repo.